When you first enter into a new mentoring relationship, it can be difficult to know where to begin.

-As a mentor, you’re aware of the skills you have to offer, but you need to be able to assess how your expertise can be best applied.
-You also need to gain critical insights to help you familiarize yourself with your mentee’s goals.
+As a mentor, you’re aware of the skills you have to offer, but you need to be able to assess how your expertise can be best applied to support your mentee’s goals.

-When asked in this order, these questions provide a great framework for determining your mentee’s business challenges—which in turn, can help you deliver better guidance as a mentor.
+When asked in the following order, these questions provide a great framework for determining your mentee’s business challenges—which in turn, can help you deliver better guidance as a mentor.

 Question #1: Why do you do what you do?

-Your mentee’s answer should help reveal their passion for their profession.
-For example, a mentee who is launching their own food truck might say something like: “I want to share my love for authentic Cajun food with my community.”
+For example, Vivian, an entrepreneur who is launching their own food truck, might say something like: “I want to share my love for authentic Cajun food with my community.”

 Question #2: Where do you want to go from here?